About the McKnight Clinical Translational Research Scholarship

 Funded by the McKnight Brain Research Foundation through the American Brain Foundation and the American Academy of Neurology

-The McKnight Clinical Translational Research Scholarship in Cognitive Aging and Age-Related Memory Loss targets young investigators in clinical studies relevant to age-related cognitive decline and memory loss.
-The award recognizes the importance of rigorous training in clinical research and encourages young investigators to seek opportunities to establish future careers in the area of human cognitive aging.
+The McKnight Clinical Translational Research Scholarship in Cognitive Aging and Age-Related Memory Loss is designed for early-career investigators in clinical studies relevant to age-related cognitive decline and memory loss.
+The award recognizes the importance of rigorous training in clinical research and encourages early-career investigators to establish future careers in the area of human cognitive aging.

 While the focus should NOT be solely on a neurodegenerative dementia (e.g. Alzheimer’s disease), proposals that focus on the combined study of cognitive aging and a neurodegenerative dementia may be considered.